matthewfeickert/talk-Argonne-lunch-seminar/talk.md

 .huge.center.bold[Show live (toy) example of how easy it can be to get started] -->

 ---
-# Goals of physics analysis at the LHC
+# Goals of Physics Analysis at the LHC

 .kol-1-1[
 .kol-1-3.center[